-Over the 3-hour Legislative Black Caucus cannabis hearing, many comments and statements were made from every imaginable angle of the debate over legalization, hearing from both sides of the issue.
+It was over a 3-hour Legislative Black Caucus cannabis hearing.
+Many comments and statements were made from every imaginable angle of the debate over legalization, hearing from both sides of the issue.
 However, there was definitely a stronger anti-cannabis presence than a pro-cannabis presence.

 Rice and another panelist expressed a great deal of concern about drug testing and its impact on the workplace.
 They both indicated that drug testing will not foster job growth since users will fail drug tests.

 Leaders and members from NJ Responsible Approaches To Marijuana Policy (RAMP) and Smart Approaches To Marijuana (SAM) were prominent voices in opposition to the legalization of cannabis.

 Although no action is taken at this type of hearing, the testimony will be considered as bills are crafted and the debate on legalization in New Jersey continues to grow and gain traction.

 At the conclusion of the event, advocates voiced concern over disinformation and propaganda being spread by the speakers.

 What Can I Do at a Cannabis Hearing?

 Two additional cannabis hearings are scheduled on March 27 in Elizabeth and April 24 in Atlantic City.
 Come let your voice be heard.
 There is a need to hear from people who support cannabis legalization to share personal stories.